SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item We present the first digital twin framework that tracks 3D objects in real time from point clouds and updates their poses and geometries in a synchronized simulation, enabling collision-aware planning and a closed real-to-sim-to-real loop for dynamic, partially observed scenes.

-\item We introduce a fast, low-cost RGB-only method that constructs 3D geometry assets using learning-based geometry estimation and projection-based segmentation.

-\item We develop a real-time 3D segmentation and tracking module that processes streaming RGB-D camera data.

-\item Our experiments demonstrate that the proposed system improves grasp accuracy and safety in single-view and occluded settings, while also achieving state-of-the-art efficiency in 3D geometry asset reconstruction.
+The main contributions of this paper are as follows: \begin{itemize} \item We present the first digital twin framework that tracks 3D objects in real time from point clouds and updates their poses and geometries in a synchronized simulation, enabling collision-aware planning and a closed real-to-sim-to-real loop for dynamic, partially observed scenes. \item We introduce a fast, low-cost RGB-only method that constructs 3D geometry assets using learning-based geometry estimation and projection-based segmentation. \item We develop a real-time 3D segmentation and tracking module that processes streaming RGB-D camera data. \item Our experiments demonstrate that the proposed system improves grasp accuracy and safety in single-view and occluded settings, while also achieving state-of-the-art efficiency in 3D geometry asset reconstruction. \end{itemize}